 Trey is a member of the board of New Classrooms, a non-profit delivering personalized math instruction to U.S. public school students.
 He is the former board chair of Turnaround for Children, which attempts to improve poverty-challenged American schools by addressing the effects of traumatic stress on child development.

 Trey received his B.A. in 1993 from the University of Virginia, with a dual degree in history and Russian Studies, and was elected to Phi Beta Kappa and designated an Echols Scholar for academic distinction.
-He is an emeritus trustee of the College Foundation of the University of Virginia.

 Laura thrives in entrepreneurial environments and most of her professional career has been in early stage companies.
-In the social sector, Laura co-founded Sustainable Conservation, a non-profit organization that innovates and implements economic solutions to environmental problems.
+In the social sector, Laura co-founded Sustainable Conservation, a nonprofit organization that innovates and implements economic solutions to environmental problems.
 Laura was its Executive Director from 1993 to 2000 and served on its Board of Directors through 2012.
 In the private sector, Laura was an early employee—and ultimately a partner—in the McArthur/Glen Group, a national commercial real estate developer that had a successful IPO.
 Laura started her career doing business strategy consulting with Strategic Planning Associates, which has since been acquired by Oliver Wyman.
 To jump-start her transition to the social sector, Laura spent a fantastic summer working at Yosemite National Park, where she focused on improving park operations and exploring the backcountry of the High Sierra.